-Asset Management Software, data collection methods, data storage and verification of our data year we aim to survey 20% of our stock with our internal surveying team to continually cleanse the historic data that we hold with the objective of achieving100% of our stock within the next 5 years.
+Asset Management Software, data collection methods, data storage and verification of our data

+MVH uses Keystone Asset Management which is a comprehensive asset management solution.
+It enables us to accurately collect stock condition data for the analysis and modelling of this data, and the production of a planned programme of works in line with WHQS and our 30 year business plan.
+MVH engaged with Savills to undertake stock condition surveys on stock transfer in 2009.
+Each year we aim to survey 20% of our stock with our internal surveying team to continually cleanse the historic data that we hold with the objective of achieving100% of our stock within the next 5 years.
 All data collected is subject to internal verification before being uploaded to Keystone Generic Interface, this analyses the data before the upload takes place as a second line of assurance.